This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 If you are raising goats, then you will eventually have some experience with wether goats whether you are keeping some yourself or wethering them for their new owners.

 Wether goats are male goats who have been fixed or neutered.
-Often times this is done via banding, however it can also be done with a burdizzo or surgically.
+Often times this is done via banding between 8 – 12 weeks of age.
+However it can also be done with a burdizzo or surgically.
 The procedure is typically done at a few months old.
 These neutered boys tend to make fantastic pets.

 If you are breeding goats for profit or if you have dairy goats you breed to keep in milk, you’ll inevitably end up with boys.
 Not all boys are suitable for breeding and those should be fixed or wethered.
-Additionally, if you are just looking for pets wethers fit the bill perfectly.
+Additionally, if you are just looking for pets wethers fit the bill perfectly and are easy to manage within your herd.

 What is a Wether Goat